acrossthestack/AI-Governance-Portfolio/03-Control-Library/Snowflake-Cortex.md

 | SNOWC-08 | LLM Guardrails Enforcement | Responsible AI | Preventive | 3.8 Reputational |
 | SNOWC-09 | AI Use-Case Intake and Risk Classification | Responsible AI | Preventive | 3.3 Compliance |

+Traditional control IDs are internal identifiers and do not correspond to NIST 800-53 control numbers; official NIST mappings are stated separately on each control.

+Each control is documented with: category, control type (Preventive / Detective), the risk it mitigates (cross-referenced to the Risk Assessment), a NIST SP 800-53 Rev. 5 mapping where applicable, and a standardised implementation statement covering **who** implements it, **how** it works, **when** it occurs, **who** reviews results, and **what** evidence demonstrates operation.
+---

+## 4. Traditional Controls

+### Access Control

+#### AC-01 — Role-Based Entitlement to AI Functions
+**Type:** Preventive · **Mitigates:** Risk 3.1 (Security) · **NIST 800-53:** AC-3, AC-6

+The Data Platform team implements AC-01 by establishing deny-by-default access to Cortex: revoking the SNOWFLAKE.CORTEX_USER and SNOWFLAKE.COPILOT_USER database roles from the PUBLIC role — which Snowflake grants by default, enabling all users in the account to use Cortex AI functions — and granting Cortex access only through explicitly approved custom roles.
+The organization uses Snowflake role-based access control (RBAC) grants and database roles to ensure AI capabilities are a deliberate entitlement rather than the platform default.
+This occurs at platform configuration and upon every new role or user provisioning request.
+Results are reviewed by the Security Engineering team.
+Evidence includes the executed REVOKE statements showing CORTEX_USER and COPILOT_USER removed from PUBLIC, RBAC grant reports, role definition scripts in version control, and access provisioning tickets.